dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 .. tip:: A project administrator receives a notification when the project's
     solver-access time reaches 80%.

-Descriptions of the following columns may be helpful:
+You may find the following field descriptions helpful.

 .. tabularcolumns:: |l|L|